 The sea varies from turquoise to ink to cerulean, depending upon which island I’m on.
 Each time it has a personality of its own and each colour introduces itself to me in its signature style.
-Indigo, at the start of cruise looks at me through lidded eyes and tells me that I can take my time but I’ll have to come to it, eventually.
+Indigo, at the start of the cruise, looks at me through lidded eyes and tells me that I can take my time but I’ll have to come to it, eventually.
 Blue, mornings, welcomes me with a bright cheery ‘Hello!’ and asks me to come out and play.
 Turquoise crooks its mischievous finger at me and commands me to follow it without a splash.
-And silver makes me bow my head in respect as it reminds me that water covers most of the planet that human beings haven’t been able to conquer.
+Silver makes me bow my head in respect as it reminds me that water covers most of the planet that human beings haven’t been able to conquer.

 Lunch alone since everyone is sleeping in.
 A friendly, American co-passenger waves to me as he passes but he declines my offer to eat with me telling me he’s already eaten.
 He’s on his wave to relieve his wife from her vigil on their sunning chairs on the top deck.

 She arrives a few minutes later and sits down with her plate.
-We eat the unfamiliar casseroles and savor the fruits in companionable silence.
+We eat the unfamiliar casseroles and savour the fruits in companionable silence.
 Then we talk about what we’ve seen, where we are from and what we do for a living.
 She tells me that she works in a tanning salon.
-I listen, interested and then tell her that the concept is completely alien where I come from.
+I listen, interested and then tell her that the concept is completely alien to where I come from.
 She looks surprised and says,

 But you are such a lovely colour!